-If you have paired your watch with the Suunto app, you can get notifications such as incoming calls and text messages on your watch.
+If you have paired your watch with the Suunto app and using an Android phone, you can get notifications of incoming calls and text messages, for example, on your watch.

 When you pair your watch with the app, notifications are on by default.
 You can turn them off from the settings under Notifications.